-The following data was gathered for a potential customer in an effort to develop a more objective way to evaluate the texture – firmness - of canned carrots in their final form.
+The following customer data was gathered in an effort to develop a more objective way to evaluate the texture – firmness - of canned carrots in their final form.
 Currently, the processor relied on a subjective assessment.
 The ultimate goal of this method would be the ability to correlate objective numbers to the subjective sensory data and make recommendations for packaging and canning.

 Tests were performed with a FTC’s TMS Pro Texture Analyzer, fitted with a 2500N Intelligent Load Cell and a CS-1 Standard Shear Cell.
 This particular cell is designed to test products in a bulk form instead of doing one piece at a time.
 Testing in bulk generally produces more consistent results as it takes into account more variation that occurs from piece to piece.